AutoB2G: Agentic Simulation and Reinforcement Learning for Spatio-Temporal Grid-Interactive Building Control: AutoB2G Framework

 \subsection{Power System Analysis}

 As discussed earlier, while CityLearn provides a rich set of building-side performance metrics, it lacks a systematic evaluation of grid-side performance.
 Therefore, beyond incorporating grid dynamics during the simulation stage, we further introduce grid-side evaluation metrics in the assessment stage to quantify the impacts of building control strategies on power system operation.
+More specifically, the implemented metrics consist of the following components.